 How much does it cost to travel in Australia?

-Cities visited in Australia: Brisbane, Sydney, Melbourne, Perth, Darwin, Cairns, Alice Springs and anything in-between (I told you I love this country!).
+Cities visited in Australia: Brisbane (find here what to do in Brisbane), Sydney (tips for Summer in Sydney), Melbourne, Perth (read this great guide of things to do in Perth), Darwin, Cairns, Alice Springs and anything in-between (I told you I love this country!).
 Roaming around those cities give me a good picture of what to expect when planning your Australia travel costs.

 How much does transportation cost in Australia?